A Cayley graph for $F_{2}\times F_{2}$ which is not minimally almost convex: Introduction

 \section{Introduction}

-In this note, we consider two different presentations for the group $F_{2}\times F_{2}$, whose Cayley graphs exhibit quite different geometry.
+Over the years numerous Cayley graph properties have been introduced for the sake of better understanding the Cayley graphs with these properties, and their underlying groups.
+For any such property one can ask the natural question: is the Cayley graph property independent of the generating set?
+In this article we use the group $F_{2}\times F_{2}$ to show that the answer is no for the falsification by fellow traveller property (FFTP), the loop shortening property and every non-trivial almost-convexity condition.
+In order to prove this, we consider two different presentations for the group $F_{2}\times F_{2}$, whose Cayley graphs exhibit quite different geometry.
 First we consider the standard presentation

-Note that this is a right angled Artin group with the standard presentation, so by theorem 3.1 in \cite{artinFFTP}, the pair $(G,S_{1})$ satisfies the falsification by fellow traveller property.
+Note that this is a right angled Artin group (with standard presentation), so by \cite[Theorem 3.1]{artinFFTP}, the pair $(G,S_{1})$ satisfies the falsification by fellow traveller property.
 The other presentation that we will consider is

-These presentations can be seen to define the same group by the Tietze transformations below:
+which can be seen to define the same group due to the Tietze transformations $y=bc$ and $x=ac$.
 Our main theorem is that the pair $(G,S_{2})$ is not minimally almost convex.
 As a corollary, the following properties all depend on the generating set: \begin{itemize} \item The falsification by fellow traveler property \item The basepoint loop shortening property \item Every non-trivial almost convexity condition.
 This includes almost convexity, Po\'{e}naru's condition $P(2)$, minimal almost convexity (MAC) and the slightly stronger condition M$'$AC. \end{itemize} In the final section we show that $(G,S_{2})$ does not satisfy the loop shortening property, so this property also depends on the generating set.

-There are many known examples of groups which satisfy FFTP with respect to one generating set but not others.
-For example, Neumann and Shapiro gave an example in \cite{FFTP} when they introduced the property, and Elder gave another example in \cite{regularFFTP}.
-The only previous example for almost convexity was given by Theil \cite{Thiel}.
+For groups satisfying FFTP with respect to one generating set but not others, Neumann and Shapiro gave an example in \cite{FFTP} when they introduced the property, while another example with the same underlying group is used in \cite{regularFFTP}.
+To the author's knowledge, the only previous example for almost convexity was given by Theil \cite{Thiel}.
 Elder and Hermiller used solvable Baumslag-Solitar groups to show that minimal almost convexity is not a quasi-isometry invariant, nor is M$'$AC \cite{MAC}, so it is not surprising that these both depend on the generating set.
 It was previously unknown, however, whether Po\'{e}naru's condition P(2) or either of the loop shortening properties were dependent on the generating set.